 Latest Update : Sept.14, 2018

-* Mix & Match means "combining" rather than "simple gathering" and integrating and utilizing the Company's proprietary technologies to evolve the Seven Spears and to create synergies in various fields by combining the advanced products of the Seven Spears.
+* INTEGRATION means "combining" rather than "simple gathering" of the Company's proprietary technologies to evolve the Seven Spears and to create synergies in various fields through the INTEGRATION of our advanced product.

 Looking back on the fiscal year ended March 2018